6 Magical Luxury Hotels in Mexico City: The Best 5-Star Hotels Mexico City

 The Sofitel is home to 5 bars and restaurants, each offering a unique style.
 The Cityzen Rooftop Kitchen specializes in signature cocktails and French/Mexican cuisine while providing sweeping views of the Avenida Reforma from the 38th floor.

-Meanwhile, the Sofitel’s Balta Restaurant fuses Meditteranean and Mexican cuisine for an unforgettable dining experience.
+Meanwhile, the Sofitel’s Balta Restaurant fuses Mediterranean and Mexican cuisine for an unforgettable dining experience.

 The Sofitel also offers a fitness center, pool, and L’Occitane Spa, where guests can enjoy treatments inspired by both pre-Hispanic and French traditions.

-Which Mexico City Neighborhood is Best for You?
+Which Mexico City Neighborhood is Best for Your Stay in a 5-Star Hotel in Mexico City?

-While both Reforma and Polanco are fantastic areas for a stay in Mexico City, especially for concentrations of numerous 5 star hotels Mexico City offers, I thought I’d highlight some of the main features of each to help you determine which is best for you.
+While both Reforma and Polanco are fantastic areas for a stay in Mexico City, especially for the concentrations of numerous 5-star hotels Mexico City offers, I thought I’d highlight some of the main features of each to help you determine which is best for you.

 Reforma

-The Reforma hotels listed above are situated between Chapultepec Park and Centro Historico.
+Chapultepec Park and Centro Historico sit between the Reforma hotels listed above.
 Along this stretch of Reforma, there are many important, noteworthy monuments for which Mexico City is known, most notably, the Angel of the Independence.

 Polanco